 In the case where the numerator is a subset of the denominator, the ratio should be converted to a percentage and Rule 2 applied.
+This would apply, for example, to the case where the denominator is the number of smokers and the numerator is the number of daily smokers.

-In the case where the numerator is not a subset of the denominator, the standard error of the ratio of the estimates is approximately equal to the square root of the sum of squares of each coefficient of variation considered separately multiplied by \hat{R} .
-That is, the standard error of a ratio $\left(\hat{R} = \hat{X}1 / \hat{X}2 \right)$ is:
+In the case where the numerator is not a subset of the denominator, as for example, the ratio of the number of daily smokers as compared to the number of non-smokers, the standard error of the ratio of the estimates is approximately equal to the square root of the sum of squares of each coefficient of variation considered separately multiplied by \hat{R} .
+That is, the standard error of a ratio $(\hat{R} = \hat{X}1 / \hat{X}2)$ is: